Cybersecurity-Ethical-Hacker/Windows-Defender-Quarantine-Retriever/README.md

 ## 📂 Directory Structure
 - `RecoverDefenderQuarantine.ps1`: Main Powershell script.

+> [!NOTE]
-## ⚠️ Caution: Recovered files may be active malware.
+> ⚠️ Caution: Recovered files may be active malware.
 Always analyze in a secure, isolated environment!

 ## 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or new features.